Miranda M. McIntyre, Ph.D.

 - About -

-Dr. Miranda McIntyre is an assistant professor in the Department of Psychology at California State University.
+Dr. Miranda McIntyre is an associate professor in the Department of Psychology at California State University.
 She completed her Ph.D. in Social Psychology at Purdue University.

 Her research focuses on personality and individual differences, particularly those that involve interests.
 She studies how people attend and respond to their social and non-social environments.
 This work explores how individuals’ orientations toward their environments guide academic and career choices, with an emphasis on understanding participation and representation in science, technology, engineering, and mathematics (STEM) domains.
 Recently, her research has also examined learning in statistics and online courses.